 Celebrity chef Paula Deen announced in January 2012 that she has type 2 diabetes.
-Deen, well known for her buttery, sugary recipes, said that she learned she had the disease three years ago but hasn’t spoken publicly about it because she wasn't ready.
-But, she says, she wants "to let the world know that [diabetes] is not a death sentence.”
+Deen, well known for her buttery, sugary recipes, said that she learned she had the disease a few years earlier but didn't speak about it publicly because she wasn't ready.
+But, she says, she wants "to let the world know that [diabetes] is not a death sentence".

 Chicago Bears quarterback Jay Cutler was diagnosed with type 1 diabetes in 2008 after he lost 35 pounds and felt like he had no energy, according to media reports.
 But Cutler hasn't let diabetes sideline him.
 Cutler now wears an insulin pump, monitors his blood sugar, and has called his condition "manageable."
-Type 1 diabetes is an autoimmune disorder, in which the body's immune system attacks cells in the pancreas that make insulin, a hormone that controls blood sugar.
+Type 1 diabetes is a disease, in which the body's immune system attacks the cells in that make insulin, a hormone that controls blood sugar.